 Participant Profile: Course is suitable for those who require a formal qualification and skills to work in a childcare capacity.

-Distance Learning – Commence at a time suits you and work at your own pace.
+Online – Commence at a time suits you and work at your own pace.
 Full tutor support available throughout.

 Status: Elective Minor component

 Credit Value: 15 Credits towards 120 credits in Early Childhood Care & Education Level 6 award 6M2007

 - Research theories of development change and continuity in infancy, childhood and adolescence

 - Evaluate a range of factors influencing and impacting on the psychological development of the child

 - Appraise different theoretical models of child and adolescent development

 - Assess the importance of transitions in influencing a sense of self

 - Analyse different scientific methods and their application in relation to child behaviour and child development